-If you’re considering a life insurance policy, take your time, and don’t dive into the water head first.
-Many insurance agents try and sell you on the benefits of ‘complete coverage,’ but these plans are usually the most expensive and may not fit the needs of you or your family.
+If you’re considering a life insurance policy, take your time, and don’t dive into the water headfirst.
+Many insurance agents try and sell you on the benefits of ‘complete coverage,’ but these plans are usually the most expensive and may not fit you or your family.

 When meeting with experts in any profession, most people assume the person across from them operates from a position of trust.
 But, insurance agents don’t have a fiduciary duty.
 They earn a commission, which increases with the cost of your life insurance plan.
 Before taking their advice, make sure you do some research beforehand.
-When you enter the meeting with data on the coverage you’re looking for and how much you can afford to pay, you’re more likely to receive suitable plans that fit your needs.
+When you enter the meeting with data on the coverage, you’re looking for how much you can afford to pay.
+You’re more likely to receive suitable plans that fit your needs.

 Remember, as you age, life insurance becomes more expensive.
-Premiums increase because insurer’s payout risk increases.
+Premiums increase because of the increased insurer’s payout risk.
 So, take the time to read your employer’s plan.
 Pay careful attention to what’s covered and what isn’t.
 That way, you’ll be able to decide early on whether an external life insurance plan is right for you.

-Because life insurance policies trigger payment when you pass, people sometimes confuse the product for an investment.
-While the proceeds will undoubtedly help your loved ones during their time of need, whole-life insurance policies are extremely expensive and usually require additional investment to build up the funds.
-It’s necessary because whole-life insurance doesn’t expire and you’re guaranteed a payout whenever you pass.
-Conversely, term-life insurance has a fixed expiration period, and if you outlive the policy, you don’t receive any benefits.
+Because life insurance policies trigger payment when you pass, people sometimes confuse the product for investment.
+While the proceeds will undoubtedly help your loved ones during their time of need, whole-life insurance policies are costly.
+Usually, they require additional investment to build up the funds.
+It’s necessary because whole-life insurance doesn’t expire, and you’re guaranteed a payout whenever you pass.
+Conversely, term life insurance has a fixed expiration period, and if you outlive the policy, you don’t receive any benefits.